adrizein/json-template/README.md

 })
 ```
 The `animals` field can only contain a list containing at least 1 element and at most 5 elements. `min` defaults to 0 and if `max` is not present, the list length has no upper limit.

-## TODO
-The next features coming for jsontemplate are:

-- Clean exceptions
-- **cast mode** (may replace the current behavior): Instead of checking types, the `validate` method will try to cast the value to the template type and will fail only if the cast failed
-- **strict mode**: the json file must have no extra keys, that is, keys that are not defined in the template
-- simpler default values: Instead of the `default` specifier, the default value can simply written as is and the type will be infered from the default value